The Ultimate Guide to Health and Wellness Stipends

 • “My daily work requires a lot of physical activity, so I’m able to stay focused and physically active.“

-• “I got myself a fitbit!“
+• “I got myself a Fitbit!“

 • “I am struggling with sciatica pain and the benefit helps me pay for the chiropractor.
 Thank you!“